 - Gather your medical records

 - Keep any proof of the costs you have encountered.

-You will be eligible for a payout if the accident you were involved in was not your fault.
+You could be eligible for Tesco compensation payouts if the accident you were involved in was not your fault.
 You need to be able to prove this.
-If you are partly to blame, there is a chance you could still be entitled to compensation.
+If you are partly to blame, there is a chance you could still be entitled to make a Tesco complaint for compensation.
 Nonetheless, the amount you receive will be a lot lower to reflect this.
 Aside from this, for you to claim, the incident must have taken place within the past three years, and seeing a doctor for the injuries you have sustained is also a requirement.